Symmetric Central Configurations in the Concave 4-Body Problem with Two Pairs of Equal Masses: Introduction

 The whole paper is constructed as follows.
-In the next section, we introduce some necessary results used in this paper, including the Perpendicular Bisector Theorem, basic theories and settings for the interval arithmetic and the Krawczyk operator, as well as the related bifurcation theory.
+In the next section, we introduce some necessary results used in this paper, including the Perpendicular Bisector Theorem, basic theories and settings for interval arithmetic and the Krawczyk operator, and the related bifurcation theory.
 In Section \ref{iso2+2} we prove Theorem \ref{theo1} and \ref{theo2}.
-At the end of Section \ref{iso2+2}, we discuss the bifurcations of this concave central configurations with two pairs of equal masses.
+At the end of Section \ref{iso2+2}, we discuss the bifurcations of this concave central configuration with two pairs of equal masses.